-Gordon S. Marshall Early Career Chair and Associate Professor of Biomedical Engineering and Biological Sciences
+Gordon S. Marshall Early Career Chair and Associate Professor of Biomedical Engineering, Chemical Engineering and Materials Science, and Biological Sciences

 - Doctoral Degree, Chemical Engineering, Northwestern University

 - Bachelor's Degree, Chemical Engineering, Florida A & M University

 Stacey D. Finley, Ph.D., is an Associate professor in the Department of Biomedical Engineering at the University of Southern California.
 She is holder of the Gordon S. Marshall Early Career Chair and the Director of the Center for Computational Modeling of Cancer (http://modelingcancer.usc.edu).
 Dr. Finley has a joint appointment in the Mork Family Department of Chemical Engineering and Materials Science and the Department of Biological Sciences (Quantitative and Computational Biology section).
 She is also a member of the Norris Comprehensive Cancer Center.